green-coding-solutions/documentation/content/en/docs/prologue/philosophy-methodology.md

 To measure the containers we rely on the concept of *Metric Reporters*.
 These are small UNIX-style programs that typically reporty only one metric directly to STDOUT.

-This keeps the profile of the measurement extremly low and makes the *Metric Reporters* versatily and reuasable, for instance when you want to use them for inline measurements in your already present architecture.
+This keeps the profile of the measurement extremely low and makes the *Metric Reporters* versatile and reuasable.

 We support many different varieties of reporters like:
 - Memory per Container